mygoare/dotfiles/README.markdown

 ### To install

-Launch vim, run :BundleInstall (or vim +BundleInstall +qall for CLI lovers)
+Launch vim, run :BundleInstall (or vim +BundleInstall! +BundleClean +qall for CLI lovers)